 Who do I contact?

-In most instances, the first point of contact for academic queries arising as a result of COVID‑19 will be the same as for any other academic matter in your programme.
-Usually this will be your supervisor or your programme co‑ordinator.
+In most instances, the first point of contact for academic queries arising as a result of COVID‑19 will be the same as for any other academic matter.
+Usually this will be your supervisor or your programme co‑ordinator

 I can’t do my original dissertation / research project

-A first step is to continue to work with your supervisor to identify what can be changed or adapted or delayed, as the situation requires.
+The first step is to work with your supervisor to identify the things that have the potential to become issues for your research project.
+These are likely to include illness and self-isolation for yourself and your household/housemates, and compliance with the traffic light framework.
+Plan for what can be changed or adapted or delayed, as the situation requires.

 Will the disruptions caused by COVID‑19 be considered in the examination of my dissertation?

-Yes, where those disruptions have a significant effect that has not been addressed in other ways.
+Yes, where those disruptions have not been addressed in other ways.

-Examiners of dissertations that have been produced in the time period that COVID‑19 disrupted normal life in 2021 may be provided with guidelines to account for this.
+Examiners of dissertations that have been produced in the time period that COVID‑19 disrupted normal life in 2020–2022 will be provided with guidelines to account for this.

 Can I get an extension to the submission date of my dissertation?

-Each of the divisions has its own guidelines and forms for applying for dissertation extensions.
+Each of the divisions has its own guidelines and forms for applying for dissertation/research project extensions.
 In most cases, HoDs are able to grant a 1-month extension.
-If you need a longer extension than this (up to 3 months), you will need to apply using the forms provided in your division.
+If you need a longer extension than this (up to 3 months), you will need to apply to your Division’s Associate Dean (Postgraduate) using the forms provided in your Division.
 Consult your supervisor, programme co-ordinator, or Associate Dean (Postgraduate).

 Can I defer my dissertation or project research?